May 2026

 Launch Timeline

 Aggressive September 7 launch.
 Requires five things to go right: decisions this week (not next), benchtop in 2 weeks (not 3), pre-ordering powder raw materials before formula lock, QC overlapping with final production, and 3PL setup running in parallel.
 Powder at 12 weeks is non-negotiable.
 We compress everything around it.
-TopGum could accelerate gummies if their turnaround beats Mark's.
+TopGum could accelerate gummies if their turnaround beats Intermountain's.

 May